 During Your Build Step.
-You may build and complete cards with build costs, (p.9), deploy units, move tapped or untapped units from your build zone to an arena, move each of your Pilots once, (Piloting Units, p.38) move units from one arena to another once (Multiarena Cards, p.8), rearrange cards in a stack (Stacking and Rearranging, p.12), and play effects that apply "during your build step", in any order.
+You may build and complete cards with build costs, deploy units, move tapped or untapped units from your build zone to an arena, move each of your Pilots once (Piloting Units, p.16), move units from one arena to another once, rearrange cards in a stack, and play effects that apply "during your build step."
+You may do them in any order.
 Any unspent build points are wasted when your build step ends.

 5. Retreat Step.
-Tap (p.45) and retreat (p.44) any number of untapped units.
+You may tap and retreat any number of untapped units.
 (Dark Side first.)
 You can't retreat a unit that's already tapped.
 Locations can't retreat.
 Then you may play effects that are played only during the retreat step.
+Retreated units can't attack or be attacked, and most of their abilities are ignored.
+(See Build Zone, p.6, for exceptions.)
+After you have retreated all the units you want to retreat, you may play "when your retreat step ends" effects.